Social Security Number Collection and Usage-Notification

 In addition to the federal reporting requirements, the public school system in Florida uses Social Security numbers as a student identifier (Florida Statutes 1008.386).
 In a seamless K-20 system it is non-mandatory; however, it is beneficial for postsecondary institutions to have access to the same information for purposes of tracking and assisting students in the smooth transition from one education level to the next.
 All Social Security numbers are protected by federal regulations Family Educational Rights and Privacy (FERPA).

 Financial Aid Department

-Programs such as the Educational Opportunity Program and College Reach-Out Program are youth outreach projects funded by discretionary grants from the United States or Florida Departments of Education.
-As such, each project is required to exclusively serve eligible participants who are citizens or nationals of the United States, or who are permanent residents of the United States.
+Programs such as the Educational Opportunity Program and College Reach-Out Program are youth outreach projects funded by discretionary grants from the United States or Florida Department of Education.
+As such, each project is required to exclusively serve eligible participants that are citizens or nationals of the United States or permanent residents of the United States.
 In order to verify a participant’s project eligibility, it is mandatory that Social Security numbers are collected and also later used when submitting information for the Annual Performance Reports due to the United States or Florida Department of Education.

-Because of Florida State Board of Education reporting requirements and Department of Business and Professional Regulations reporting requirements, it is mandatory for students who enroll in continuing education and/or CCTI courses and/or customized training seminars to submit their Social Security number.
+Because of Florida State Board of Education reporting requirements and Department of Business and Professional Regulations reporting requirements, it is mandatory for students who enroll in Continuing Education and/or IGNITE and/or customized-training seminars to submit their Social Security number.